jazzyjackson/Transflect/ReadMe.md

 Any errors encountered (whether opening a file you don't have permission to, returning an EACCESS error, or trying to open a file that doesn't exist, resulting in a ENOENT error) will be handled by [ServerFailSoft](http://github.com/jazzyjackson/serverfailsoft/).
 [ParsedMessage](http://github.com/jazzyjackson/parsedmessage/) is also depended on for some convenient shortcuts to decoded pathnames.

 Check out examples/simple.js for details on importing the prerequisites.

+## Implementation

+NodeJS provides an API for extending Transform streams where you implement a `_transform` and optionally a `_flush` instance method to work on data.
+In writing a web server of the form `request.pipe(new transform).pipe(response)`, you could write your own transform stream that can access the request object (provided as the body of a `this.on('pipe')` event), consume the request body in its `_transform` method, and close the connection in the `_flush` method.
+You also have access to the response object as the destination stream via `this._readableState.pipes`.

+Transflect provides a different API in order to provide a consistent way to open other system resources that may be required to serve a request.
+Transform calls `_open` before processing any incoming bytes, and allows this function to return any stream objects that Transflect should wait for a `ready` event, and also may have to close/destroy in the event of an error from the stream or from the web request (eg, unexpected closed connections).
+It also serves to carry implementation errors back to the client (by wrapping the API in try/catch blocks and emitting the error as an event instead of crashing the program as an exception).